StefanBartl/nvim-cmdlog/README.md

 - Favorites are displayed with a ★ prefix.
 - The list is sorted by most recent commands (top down).

+`:CmdlogAll` shows both favorites and history in one view
+  - Favorites appear at the top
+  - History entries are de-duplicated

 ---

 ## Development & Contribution